utopia-foss/utopia/doc/faq/frontend.rst

 Ideally, you only specify those parameters you want to *change* and rely on the defaults for everything else.

 This flexibility is realised using a set of different configuration levels.
-The many different ways to adjust the configuration might be overwhelming at first, but be sure: These options are all there for a reason and you can greatly benefit from them.
+The many different ways to adjust the configuration might be overwhelming at first, but be sure: These options are all there for a reason.
+You can greatly benefit from them, which we will explore in the following.

 Which possibilities are there to configure a simulation?